linagora/linshare/documentation/EN/installation/linshare-install.md

 ```

 > Note:<br/>
-   * After any modification of a vhost, you nust reload the Apache 2 server :
+   * After any modification of a vhost, you nust reload the Apache 2 server: <br/>
    `[root@localhost ~]$ service apache2 reload` <br/>
-   * In the recent versions of Apache, the default file can be named as default.conf.<br/>
+   * In the recent versions of Apache, the default file can be named as default.conf <br/>

 <a name="linconf">